Azure/AppConfiguration/docs/FeatureManagement/Clients/AspNetCore/Microsoft.FeatureManagement.AspNetCore.md

 #### Microsoft.Percentage

 This filter provides the capability to enable a feature based on a random percentage.
-If used within ASP.NET Core the `IFeatureManagerSnapshot` can be used to keep the evaluation consistent across a request.

 ```
     "EnhancedPipeline": {